canirun/canirun.github.io/index.md

 ## Why do You need it?

 By controlling air pollution, you can perform certain actions.
-For example, if the air is very dirty, you need to go out less and close all the windows of the house without opening them unnecessarily.
+For example, if the air is very dirty, you need to reduce physical activity outside.
 If the air is clean, you can go for a walk or run.

 ## Where you can monitor the air